deadlight/0atman.com/_posts/2016-08-05-docker-containers.md

 layout: post
 ---

-Software containers have, almost overnight, made traditional piecemeal-deployment processes obsolete in the same way as the physical shipping container did for traditional crater based shipping.
+Software containers have, almost overnight, made traditional piecemeal-deployment processes obsolete in the same way as the physical shipping container did for traditional crate-based shipping.

 Just because you *can* write and ship software without using containers, doesn't mean you *should*.